Purpose: Learn how you can create return rules to have more control over which items your customers are allowed to return, and from which countries.

 Prevent returns from specific countries

 You can use return rules to block your customers from making returns from countries which are outside of the conditions of your return policy.
-Use the condition "If from country is XXX then Unable to return".
 You can do this multiple times for all of the countries you want to block returns from.